 Heat tinting is a thickening of the naturally occurring oxide layer on the surface of the metal.
-The colours formed are similar to 'temper colours' and are the result of 'light interference' effects.
-This is due to 'optical path length' differences between light reflected from the surface of the oxide film and that reflected from the oxide / metal 'interface', which results in a range of colours, depending on the oxide layer thickness.
+The colours formed are similar to ‘temper colours’, and are the result of ‘light interference’ effects.
+This is due to ‘optical path length’ differences between light reflected from the surface of the oxide film and that reflected from the oxide/metal ‘interface’, which results in a range of colours, that depends on the oxide layer thickness.

 When should heat tint be removed

-If the intended application relies on the heat or oxidation resistance of the stainless steel, then removal of heat tint is not important, as, depending on the service temperature, oxidation heat tinting will occur and blend into any localised weld tinting.
+If the intended application relies on the heat or oxidation resistance of the stainless steel, then removal of heat tint is not important, as, depending on the service temperature, oxidation heat tinting will occur anyway in service, and blend into any localised weld tinting.

 Although some sources suggest that the removal of heat tint is not always essential, it is vitally important that weld heat tint is removed so that the full corrosion resistance of the finished product is restored after welding.
 This will help avoid unnecessary service corrosion problems in fabrication weld areas.